 As more smart television models enter the market and become more affordable, the decision between using a smart TV versus a non-smart TV tends to be a factor when deciding whether to replace televisions to add functionality, such as a patient engagement system.

-For some patient engagement tech providers, the smart television is the least complex method to add functionality to the system, as it eliminates the need for boxes and adapters to route wired controls from the pillow speaker.
+For some patient engagement tech providers, a smart television is the least complex method to add functionality to the interactive system, as it eliminates the need for boxes and adapters to route wired controls from the pillow speaker.

 For SONIFI Health, the flexibility of built-in technology with or without smart capability shifts the attention from what hardware is needed at the television.
 Instead, we look at the age of the television and the type(s) of cable that are present to deliver programming and patient engagement services to the television.